Use cases

 - Primary call-to-action (

-variant="default") — one per region, the most important action. - Destructive confirmation (
+variant="default") — one per region, the most important action. - Accent call-to-action (

 variant="destructive") — delete, archive.
 Always pair with a confirm flow. - Secondary action alongside a primary (